Cost cuts pay off for Volvo with surprise profit rise

 SEB Equity Research, which rates Volvo stock a buy, said the figures showed cost cuts had begun "biting for real".

-Ahead of the report, its stock had slumped more than 25 percent over the past six months compared with a 16 percent slide in the European autos index and a nearly flat Stockholm bourse.
+Ahead of the report, its stock had slumped more than 25 percent over the past six months compared with a 16 percent slide in the European autos index .SXAP and a nearly flat Stockholm bourse .OMXS30.

 MORE CUTS